-A simple and practical tool – Force Field Analysis is developed by Kurt Lewin which is used for organizational change management.
+Force Field Analysis is a simple and practical tool used for organizational change management.
 It is for change leaders to map and analyse the different factors which are influencing a change initiative.

 There are multiple pressures which are working in favour of change and against change.
 These pressures and forces are not physical but actually these are influences and circumstances that are driving or rejecting the change initiative.

 If an organization maintains equilibrium by balancing both forces, then there is no change happened.
 Change happens only when equilibrium is disrupted.
 It means that an organization needs to over come the opposing forces by strengthening the driving forces.

 Driving forces are the positive forces which influence or support the change initiative.
 These are the real reasons which bring out change in an organization.
 Examples of some driving forces include:

 - new leadership